 - Past Service Funding: Allows a plan member, with the consent of the employer, to create a pension entitlement for prior years.
 Such a member might have missed out on years of contributions when the plan was not yet established and can now purchase past service under the newly set up pension plan.
 These extra contributions are added to the plan and are tax deductible to the corporation.

 - Cleansing Your Business: When business owners are trying to sell their business and leverage the Lifetime Capital Gains Exemption, they must meet certain criteria in order to be eligible to qualify for LCGE.
 The IPP will help the business owner to attain this financial criteria and qualify for the LCGE.

 Comparing a 45 year old business owner who uses a Personal Pension Plan versus RRSP

-Every day that this person does not upgrade to a PPP translates into a loss of $136.
-This does not factor in additional tax savings (and higher tax refunds) relating to the PPP features such as:
+Every day that this person does not upgrade to a IPP translates into a loss of $136.
+This does not factor in additional tax savings (and higher tax refunds) relating to the IPP features such as:

 • Deductibility of Fees

 • Corporate Deduction for Purchase of Past Service

 If you’d like to see what a Personal Pension Plan might do for you and your business, I’d be happy to provide a customized illustration to conform to your personal situation.

 Chris Coulter is the Founder and President of The Finish Line Group.
 He works with business owners to leverage their businesses to increase their wealth, reduce corporate and personal taxes, create viable succession strategies, enable employee retention strategies and allow them to exit their businesses on their terms.